grandeurdev/arduino-sdk/README.md

 ## Project

 Project is the main class of the SDK.
-When SDK connects with Grandeur, this class represents your grandeur project, from the device's perspective — there are only two resources your device can interact with: **device** and **datastore**, which are represented by their respective classes.
+When your device connects with Grandeur, this class represents your grandeur project, from the device's perspective — there are only two resources your device can interact with: **device** and **datastore**, which are represented by their respective classes.

 Project class exposes the following methods: